Opportunity class practice tests

 Helping your child prepare for the placement test

-The placement test is designed to assess your child’s abilities in reading, thinking and maths.
+The placement test assesses your child’s intellectual abilities.
+There are 3 test sections: reading, thinking skills and maths.
 The questions draw upon concepts from the NSW curriculum up to Year 4 that your child learns at school.
 We review all questions to make sure students do not need any extra knowledge.

 The department does not recommend or endorse coaching for the placement test.
 There is no credible research that shows coaching helps a child gain entry.
-A child who is coached and gains entry, is likely to have been placed without being coached.
-Also, many students who receive coaching still do not get accepted.
-In fact, too much coaching can harm a student’s wellbeing.
+A child who is coached and gets in is likely to have got a place anyway.
+Many students who get coaching don’t get a place, and too much coaching can harm their wellbeing.

 The department provides free resources to help your child prepare for the test.
-Students are encouraged to access these in the Student Resource Hub.
+We encourage students to access these in the Student Resource Hub.
 The resources will help your child:

 Please ensure your child attends school regularly leading up to the test.
-If they miss too many days without a good reason, the selection committee will be informed.
-The committee may not place students who do not have good attendance, as it may affect their ability to succeed in a selective high school.
+If they miss too many days without a good reason, we tell the selection committee.
+The committee may not place students who do not have good attendance.

 What is in the test?

 The Opportunity Class Placement Test is a computer-based test that has 3 sections.
-Students sit the placement test in an external test centre where computers are provided.
 All questions are multiple-choice and are answered using the computer.
+Some items are common across all test versions to ensure consistency and comparability.
+These items will not affect your child's final scores.

 More about the 3 test sections